 Business Expense Treatment

-Investment expense treatment is the default method for investors, but if you qualify for trader tax status, you can use the more favorable business expense treatment.
+If you qualify for trader tax status, you can use the more favorable business expense treatment.